 To get in shape you need to move.
-But it’s a lot easier to move when you’re properly fueled and you weigh fewer pounds.
+But it’s a lot easier to move when you’re properly fueled and you weigh less.

 If you regularly load the body down with high-calorie, low nutrient foods filled with chemicals and preservatives, exercise will only add more stress to the situation.

-The most intense exercise program can be outeaten.
+Even the most intense exercise program can be out-eaten.

-Truly, you can max out your daily calories in one meal.
-Hello, Thanksgiving dinner and super-sized fast-food meals
+Truly, one meal can max out your daily calories.
+Hello, Thanksgiving dinner and super-sized fast-food meals.